 While mold is fairly uncommon when working with a sourdough starter, it does occasionally happen and is generally caused by either contamination (soap or food residue are the most common) or weakened yeast (skipped feedings, improper ratios, etc.).

-Once your sourdough (or the jar) had developed mold, you have a couple of options.
+Once your sourdough (or the jar) has developed mold, you have a couple of options.
 You can either try to save the starter or discard the starter and start over.
-If you decide to save the starter, please use caution and good judgement as mold may just be infecting the surface of the starter or it may have penetrated the starter.
+If you decide to save the starter, please use caution and good judgment as mold may just be infecting the surface of the starter or it may have penetrated the starter.

 To try and save the starter, remove the molded portion.
 With a different (clean) utensil, remove a portion of the sourdough that wasn't near the molded portion.
 You only need about a tablespoon of starter.
-Put the small amount of starter in a new container (be sure there's no soap or food residue), add equal parts flour and water (by weight; or one part starter, one part water and a little less than two parts flour if using measuring cups), mix, cover with a towel or loose lid and allow to proof.
+Put the small amount of clean starter in a new container (be sure there's no soap or food residue), add equal parts flour and water by weight, or one part starter, one part water, and a little less than two parts flour if using measuring cups, mix, cover with a towel or loose lid and allow to proof.
 Once proofed (bubbly, rising) or within 12 hours, feed the starter again using the same ratios.
 Continue feeding the starter over several days watching carefully for any signs of mold.
-If no mold appears and if the starter looks, smells and tastes okay, proceed to using it for baking or place it in the refrigerator.
+If no mold appears and if the starter looks, smells, and tastes okay, proceed to using it for baking or place it in the refrigerator.

 I love working with my sourdough starter but I'm worried one of these days I'm going to mess up and kill it.
 Is there a way for me to save some as a back-up in case this happens?

-Sometimes bad things happen and keeping a back-up culture is a good idea.
-To make a back-up sourdough starter, simply spread a small amount of starter on a piece of unbleached parchment paper and allow it to dry in a safe warm spot (up to 85 degrees) for 3 to 7 days until no moisture remains.
-Once it's completely dry, place the starter in a zip lock bag and store in a cool dry spot or the refrigerator.
+Sometimes bad things happen and keeping a backup culture is a good idea.
+To make a backup sourdough starter, simply spread a small amount of starter on a piece of unbleached parchment paper and allow it to dry in a safe warm spot (up to 85°F) for 3 to 7 days until no moisture remains.
+Once it's completely dry, place the starter in a zipper-style bag and store in a cool dry spot or the refrigerator.
 Dried starter will generally keep for at least a few months and often much longer.
 To reactivate the dried starter, follow the instructions that came with your packet or click here to view our sourdough starter instructions.

 I'd like to take a break from making sourdough.
 How can I put my sourdough starter on hold without damaging it?

-When necessary, most sourdough starters will survive up to several weeks in the refrigerator without feeding (see below for special instructions for brown rice sourdough starter).
+Most sourdough starters will survive up to several weeks in the refrigerator without feeding.
+(See below for special instructions for brown rice sourdough starter.)
 We do recommend avoiding this option unless it's absolutely necessary.
-To store your starter in the fridge for more than a week, be sure the starter is freshly fed and place it (with a lid) in the back of the fridge where it tends to be colder.
-Be careful though, sourdough shouldn't freeze so use good judgement when picking a place to set the starter in the fridge.
+To store your starter in the refrigerator for more than a week, be sure the starter is freshly fed and place it (with a lid) in the back of the fridge where it tends to be colder.

 If you wish to put your sourdough on hold for longer than 30 days, we recommend drying the culture.
-Simply spread a portion of sourdough on a piece of unbleached parchment paper and allow to dry in a warm room (up to 85°F) until no moisture remains.
-This process generally takes 3 to 7 days.
-Once the sourdough is dry, place the culture in a zip lock bag and store in a cool dry place or the refrigerator.
+Simply spread a portion of sourdough on a piece of unbleached parchment paper and allow to dry in a warm room (up to 85°F) for 3 to 7 days until no moisture remains.
+Once the sourdough is dry, place the culture in a zipper-style bag and store in a cool dry place or the refrigerator.
 Dried sourdough starter will generally keep for at least a few months and often much longer.
 To rehydrate your culture, just follow the instructions that came with your packet or click here to view our sourdough starter instructions.